GabeScott/standard-works-vault/General Conference/2002 April - This Road We Call Life.md

 # This Road We Call Life

-*By Ben B. Banks - Of the Presidency of the Seventy*
+By Elder Ben B. Banks - *Of the Presidency of the Seventy*

 *Given in the April session of the 2002 General Conference*

+>*As you stay on the right path, the reward at the end of life’s journey is well worth the moments of adversity you experience along the way.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2002/04/this-road-we-call-life?lang=eng)

 Brethren, I am delighted to be with you this evening.
 I too want to speak specifically with the young men of the Aaronic Priesthood.
 I love you and care very much about you.

-In the new For the Strength of Youth booklet, the First Presidency says to you: “Our beloved young men ... we have great confidence in you.
+In the new *For the Strength of Youth* booklet, the First Presidency says to you: “Our beloved young men … , we have great confidence in you.
 You are choice spirits who have come forth in this day when the responsibilities and opportunities, as well as the temptations, are the greatest.
 You are at the beginning of your journey through this mortal life.
 Your Heavenly Father wants your life to be joyful and to lead you back into His presence.
-The decisions you make now will determine much of what will follow during your life and throughout eternity” ([pamphlet, 2001], 2).
+The decisions you make now will determine much of what will follow during your life and throughout eternity” (page 2).

 I hope in some small way this evening that you can learn from my nearly 70 years of traveling this road we call life.
 Your parents or grandparents may have already told you this: “The older you get, the quicker time seems to pass.”
 It is as though one minute you are 12 with your whole life in front of you, and the next minute you are nearly 70 with an expanding waistline in front of you!